Managing AI Risk

 Most of us have an imperfect concept of artificial intelligence: we think that the title is descriptive of the product.
 However, artificial intelligence is not necessarily what it sounds like.
 IBM defines artificial intelligence as “technology that enables computers and machines to simulate human learning, comprehension, problem solving, decision making, creativity and autonomy.”
 But what most people think of as artificial intelligence is generative AI, technology that can create original text, images, video, and other content without human intervention.

 Underlying this is a hard fact.
 Artificial intelligence is highly technical and exceedingly difficult.
-As an expert in the field, Joseph Greenberg of Maryman and Associates told me, “To understand artificial intelligence, you understand neural networks.”
+As an expert in the field, Joseph Greenfield of Maryman and Associates told me, “To understand artificial intelligence, you understand neural networks.”
 I don’t understand neural networks – do you?

 What are the risks of Artificial Intelligence?